CumulusNetworks/docs/content/cumulus-linux-518/System-Configuration/Automatic-Backup.md

 Cumulus Linux provides an automatic configuration backup feature that takes snapshots each time the `nv config apply` command runs successfully.
 The switch also takes a snapshot weekly to ensure that at least one valid weekly snapshot is available, subject to disk space and backup success.

-The switch stores the snapshots in the `/var/lib/nvue/backup/applied` directory and the weekly snapshots in the `/var/lib/nvue/backup/weekly/` directory.
+The switch stores the snapshots in the `/var/lib/nvue/backup/applied` directory and the `/var/lib/nvue/backup/weekly/` directory.
 When you reach the maximum storage limit of 512 MiB, the switch deletes the oldest snapshots and logs the deleted snapshots.

 {{%notice note%}}
 - Root owns the snapshot directories; you can view the directories only if you have root privileges.